 - If it is acceptable for the recycler to be outside the US

 Immediate Re-Inspection and Retesting of Certain Cargo Tank Motor Vehicles Required

 The tanks in question were tested by H&W Tank Testing, CT#8083, Ohatchee, Alabama, and Christopher Humphries, CT#13131, Jacksonville, Alabama.
 Cargo tanks that have been inspected and/or tested by either company from April 2011 through March 2016, must be re-inspected and/or retested in accordance with 49 CFR 180.407 immediately by a cargo tank facility registered with FMCSA.

 The following actions must be taken immediately:

-You must provide FMCSA with documentation that the required inspections and testing have been performed for all of the affected cargo tank motor vehicles; send to the attention of Paul Bomgardner, Chief, Hazardous Materials Division, by email at: email@example.com, or by Fax at 202-366-3621, prior to operating any cargo tank motor vehicle that was tested and/or inspected by Registered Inspectors under either of the above-listed cargo tank registration numbers.
+You must provide FMCSA with documentation that the required inspections and testing have been performed for all of the affected cargo tank motor vehicles; send to the attention of Paul Bomgardner, Chief, Hazardous Materials Division, , or by Fax at 202-366-3621, prior to operating any cargo tank motor vehicle that was tested and/or inspected by Registered Inspectors under either of the above-listed cargo tank registration numbers.